StudyFrenchSpanish

 It is Déjà vu all over again.

-The expected improvement and innovations haven’t happened yet, and that is an enormous disappointment.
+The expected improvement and innovations haven’t happened yet, which is an enormous disappointment.

 What is Memrise?